 The Colors of my Childhood

 I love how the colors of the film trigger memories the same way a scent does.
 The streaks of yellow in the film helped me recall the days when I wanted to run away from home.
-I used to prepare a small yellow backpack where I kept biscuits, water bottle, flashlight, and fake Barbie phone in case I wanted to escape but I never did because I was too scared I won’t find my way back home.
+I used to prepare a small yellow backpack where I kept biscuits, a water bottle, flashlight, and fake Barbie phone in case I wanted to escape but I never did because I was too scared I won’t find my way back home.
 On the other hand, blue reminds me of nights when I was waiting for my mom to come home and of late nights when cartoon channels have nothing fun to offer.
-Blue reminds me of asthma attacks, trips to the doctor and needles.
+Blue reminds me of asthma attacks, trips to the doctor, and needles.

 It is undeniable that colors have the power to affect our mood and Anderson knows that.
 I personally associate yellow with happy memories and blue with my scary childhood memories –making the movie more potent in evoking nostalgia.

-In its core, Moonrise Kingdom is about how children see the world –simple and complex, hopeful and helpless, yellow and blue, and no gray areas.
+At its core, Moonrise Kingdom is about how children see the world –simple and complex, hopeful and helpless, yellow and blue, and no gray areas.
 It is feeling everything but with no exact words to really describe it.
 As Sam, the main character, perfectly put it, “I love you, but you don’t know what you’re talking about.”